Hsu Ching-yuan

 Hsu Ching-yuan (徐慶元 (Xú Qìngyuán)) is a former Taiwanese politician.
 Huang served as a member of the Taitung County Council.
 During his career he ran as a Chinese Nationalist Party (KMT) representative, an independent, and a People First Party (PFP) candidate while also forming an alliance with and campaigning for the Democratic Progressive Party (DPP).
-He rose to become Taitung County Magistrate from 2001-2005 before quitting in the middle of his reelection campaign in 2005 and disappearing from public life.
+He rose to become Taitung County Magistrate from 2001 to 2005 before quitting in the middle of his reelection campaign in 2005 and disappearing from public life.
 It is believed he left Taiwan to live in Canada.